-As a result of extended learning time and targeted individual learning plans we believe the actions listed above will support the achievement in Math and English Language Arts for low-income and English Language Learners as measured in LCAP Goal 2.
-Students below grade level in elementary school who happen to fall in a low-income, foster youth or ELL category have additional barriers to short-term and long-term success.
+As a result of extended learning time and targeted individual learning plans we believe the actions listed above will support the achievement in Math and English Language Arts for low-income and English Language Learners.
+Students below grade level in elementary school who happen to fall in a low-income, foster youth or EL category have additional barriers to short-term and long-term success.
 These actions give low-income students opportunities whose families may be financially unable to provide such opportunities access to technology, curricula, learning tools, individual tutoring and access to faculty who have been trained in differentiation and data-driven instruction.
-Due to an overall increase from 2017 to 2019 in ELA and Math, we are carrying over the above actions from the last LCAP and we expect to continue to increase Statewide Testing outcomes as well as continue to close the achievement gap between All Students and low in come students.